richardgourley/django-relationships-explained-in-postgresql/2-onetoone-setnull.md

 code = customer.code # may raise Code.DoesNotExist error
 ```

-- Exception handling of ObjectDoesNotExist
+- Exception handling using the ObjectDoesNotExist exception...

 ```
 try: